-Elastic Load Balancing automatically distributes incoming application traffic across multiple Amazon EC2 instances in the cloud.
+Elastic Load Balancing automatically distributes incoming application traffic across multiple Amazon EC2 instances in THE CLOUD.
 It enables you to achieve greater levels of fault tolerance in your applications, seamlessly providing the required amount of load balancing capacity needed to distribute application traffic.
-Its most important benefits are availabile, secure and elastic.
+Its most important benefits are available, secure, and elastic.

 Here’s where you are while building your architecture.